X8X-XZDX/VALVE-3RD-TURN/RECOMENDED-FOR-NEW-USERS.md

 Author: X8X_XZDX

+# For All New Contributors

+This is a simple help file to get started.

+To get started with this Github Repo, first, login.
+You can use a Google account, Microsoft Account, or, create an Account.

+Below you will find a simple list of tools to help you get started.
+The only requirement, AT MINIMUM, is that you get a Github client on your desktop.
+Or use git, it doesn't matter, but a recommended tool, GitButler, is listed below.
+This will be the most flexible tool for the job.

 # Recommended Tools for Working On V3T Github

 Just a short list of tools for people to use on the github.
 This is by no means a requirement, but definitely recommended for sake of simplicity, ease of use, a full streamlined process that you only need learn how to use with a few google searches or BingGPT questions, and you're off to the races like the rest of us.